avendcar/WUBRG/README.md

 # flutter_application_3

 Dart files are in the lib folder.
-Images and fonts are in their own folder.
+Images and fonts are in their own folders.